 The Evija is the first Lotus road car to ever feature a full carbon fiber chassis.
 Moulded as a single piece for exceptional strength, rigidity and safety, the full length of the underside is sculpted to optimize downforce.
 It includes an integrated air diffuser which extends from under the B-pillars to the rear.
 There are no door mirrors., while the magnesium wheels provide optimum lightness and strength, and are sized 20 and 21 inches at the front and rear respectively.

-With target figures of 2,000 PS of power and 1,700 Nm of torque, the Lotus Evija is the world’s most extreme production road car.
+With target figures of 2,000 PS of power and 1,700 Nm of torque, the Lotus Evija is the world’s most extreme production all-electric road car.
 Key to this estimated extreme output and torque figures is the li-on battery (2000 kW) developed by Williams.
-Its 0- 100 km/h sprint is completed in under three seconds, while the top speed is in excess of 340 km/h.
+The 0-100 km/h sprint is completed in under three seconds, while the top speed is in excess of 340 km/h.

 The car is built on a one-piece motorsport-inspired carbon fiber monocoque chassis.
 It is supplied by CPC, the Modena, Italy-based world-leader in composite technology.